The Legend of Hell House

-The Legend of Hell House is a 1973 British gothic supernatural horror film directed by John Hough, and starring Pamela Franklin, Roddy McDowall, Clive Revill, and Gayle Hunnicutt.
-It follows a group of researchers who spend a week in the former home of a sadist and murderer, where previous paranormal investigators were inexplicably killed.
-Its screenplay was written by American author Richard Matheson, based upon his 1971 novel Hell House.
+The Legend of Hell House is a 1973 gothic supernatural horror film directed by John Hough and starring Pamela Franklin, Roddy McDowall, Clive Revill, and Gayle Hunnicutt.
+Adapted by Richard Matheson from his 1971 novel Hell House, the film follows a group of researchers who spend a week in the former home of a sadist and murderer, where previous paranormal investigators were inexplicably killed.

+A co-production between the United Kingdom and United States, The Legend of Hell House marked the first feature film venture for American producer James H. Nicholson's Academy Pictures Corporation.
+Principal photography took place at Wykehurst Park and Blenheim Palace in England, with interiors completed at EMI-Elstree Studios.

+The film was released in the United States on 15 June 1973 by 20th Century Fox, followed by a British release on 18 November 1973.
+It received mixed reviews from critics.
+It was nominated for Best Horror Film at the 2nd Saturn Awards.

 Plot

-Ailing tycoon Rudolph Deutsch enlists physicist Lionel Barrett to investigate the afterlife at the Belasco House, which is believed to be haunted by the victims of "Roaring Giant" Emeric Belasco, a sadistic millionaire who revelled in acts of violence and debauchery.
+Ailing millionaire publisher Rudolph Deutsch enlists physicist Lionel Barrett to investigate the afterlife at the Belasco House, which is believed to be haunted by the victims of "Roaring Giant" Emeric Belasco, a sadistic millionaire who revelled in acts of violence and debauchery.
 Barrett is accompanied by his wife, Ann; mental medium and spiritualist minister Florence Tanner; and physical medium Benjamin Fischer, the sole survivor of an investigation conducted 20 years earlier.
+The group convene at the Belasco House in the week before Christmas.

 During the group's first night at the house, Barrett disagrees with Tanner's assertion that the house is haunted, and Fischer describes some of the house's depraved history, including a 1929 search in which 27 people were found dead, though Belasco was not among them.
 The group hold a séance, during which objects clatter and fall and Tanner seems to channel a spirit who threatens the group.
 Tanner believes that the spirit is Emeric's son, Daniel.

 During another séance on the following night, Tanner manifests ectoplasm and afterwards confronts Barrett about his scepticism.
 After objects in the room seem to target Barrett, he accuses Tanner of harnessing the house's energy to attack him, but she insists Daniel is responsible.
 That night, the sexually frustrated Ann has a brief vision of an erotic statuette becoming sentient.
 She then drinks and reads from a book about "autoerotic phenomena".
 In an apparent trance, she tries to seduce Fischer and describes her vision of a drunken orgy among the three investigators and herself.
 Fischer breaks her trance, and she runs back to her bedroom, aghast.
 Tanner discovers a corpse in the cellar that she believes was Daniel.
 She and Fischer perform funerary rites, but her sleep is disturbed by the spirit's cries for help, and she is mauled by a black cat.